teuben/nemo/docs/source/filestr.rst

 Pipes
 -----

-In the UNIX operating system pipes\index{pipes} can be very effectively used to pass information from one process to another.
+In the UNIX operating system pipes can be very effectively used to pass information from one process to another.
 One of the well known textbook examples is how one gets a list of misspelled (or unknown) words from a document: